sam3016/colorpicker_fm/README.md

 It supports Claris FileMaker > 19.3

 <h2>Installation</h2>
-Please copy the add-on folder to AddonModules
+Please copy the add-on folder to AddonModules.
+For Mac, you can double click the .fmaddon file, the addon folder will automatically be created.

 Mac: /Users/username/Library/Application Support/FileMaker/Extensions/AddonModules